-2006 a team of engineers and enthusiasts decided to rebuild the famous craft Bluebird K7, a project that has enlisted the charitable support from companies in the North East, such as MKW Engineering.
+2006 a team of engineers and enthusiasts decided to rebuild the famous craft Bluebird K7, a project that has enlisted the charitable support from companies in the North East.
 The re-build project is approaching completion credit to manufacturers like MKW Engineering that are utilising high end CAM software from OPEN MIND Technologies.

 “We knew we needed a new CAM package and with recommendations from numerous machine tool installation engineers and our own investigation of 3 leading vendors, we opted for OPEN MIND's hyperMILL®.
 The results have been exceptional.”